zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

       violation could be an attack attempt, it's much more likely that an endpoint's implementation interprets an RFC quite liberally.

-.. zeek:id:: connection_external

-   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, tag: :zeek:type:`string`)

-   Generated for a new connection received from the communication subsystem.
-   Remote peers can inject packets into Zeek's packet loop, for example via Broccoli.
-The communication system raises this event with the first packet of a connection coming in this way.

-   :c: The connection.

-   :tag: TODO.

 .. zeek:id:: connection_flow_label_changed

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, old_label: :zeek:type:`count`, new_label: :zeek:type:`count`)